min/MinimalNetwork/README.md

 # MinimalNetwork

 MinimalNetwork is a simple HTTP library for iOS 5+.
+This project is still under development.

 ## Features